2013 Automotive Technology of the Year Award

 Sharon Silke Carty

-Senior Editor, AOL Autos
+Executive Editor, AOL Autos

 Sharon Carty is the lead auto industry editor for The Huffington Post.
 Sharon joined AOL Autos and The Huffington Post in May 2011 after successful turns at the Associated Press, Dow Jones and as Detroit bureau chief for USA Today.
 Sharon has written extensively on drivers safety, telematics, in-car entertainment and communications, and is considered a terrific arbiter of what works and what doesn't.
 Sharon lives in Dexter, Mi with her husband and three children.

 Creator and Executive Producer, TRANSLOGIC